 In September 2018, the Foundation was awarded a second grant of $1.1 million from College Futures Foundation to continue fostering the CAP Scholars program’s early successes.
 We invite you to learn more about the program, the Strategic Initiative that makes it possible, Preparing Students to Succeed in the New Economy, and how you can support our ongoing work.

 Only through strategic, collaborative efforts can we improve higher education outcomes for all in our community.
-Join us with a donation to the Community Impact Fund.
+Join us with a donation to the Building Equitable Communities Fund.